Tenambit - East Maitland

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 110 active transport stops operating in Tenambit - East Maitland area.
+Transport analysis indicates 110 active public transport stops operating in Tenambit - East Maitland area.
 These comprise a mix of train and bus services.
-They are served by 100 individual routes, collectively facilitating 4,818 weekly passenger trips.
+There are 100 individual routes serving these stops, collectively facilitating 4,818 weekly passenger trips.

 Frequently Asked Questions - Transport